 - Includes all mass shootings, including those not in public, which defies the idea of a mass public shooting.

-Concludes that mass shooting have remained relatively stable over time.
+Concluded that mass shooting rates remain relatively stable over time.

 - Uses FBI Supplementary Homicide Reports for the core list, then media reports to provide details.